 A single rating for the Professional Development Activities domain is generated by the faculty after considering all component areas in this domain.
 It is possible to be performing less than ideally in one area and still receive a Meets Expectations rating if the student is performing at or above expectations in other areas.
-Students generally are evaluated as Meets Expectations if they are active in attending departmental colloquia and job talks, attend at least one conference or workshop, and receive good evaluations in their teaching and assistantship roles during the past year.
+Students generally are evaluated as Meets Expectations if they are active in attending at least three departmental colloquia, diversity hours, and job talks, attend at least one conference or workshop, receive good evaluations in their teaching and assistantship roles during the past year, and show ethical and professional conduct in clinical practicum.
 A student may receive a Does Not Meet Expectations rating based on lack of or minimal attendance at departmental colloquia, job talks, research fairs, conferences etc. A student may receive a Does Not Meet Expectations rating for lower than average ratings for graduate student teachers on a SPOT survey and/or below expected performance on an assistantship as reported by the faculty member overseeing the assistantship.
-A student may receive a Does Not Meet Expectations for a pattern or repeated instances of deficient professional conduct across settings.
+A student may receive a Does Not Meet Expectations for a pattern or repeated instances of deficient professional conduct within or across settings, domains, or contexts (e.g., courses, laboratory, practicum, teaching, meetings, etc.).